gazebosim/gz-math/Migration.md

    1. `IGN_MASSMATRIX3_DEFAULT_TOLERANCE`
 1. All `IGN_*_SIZE_T` variables are deprecated and will be removed in future versions.
     Please use `GZ_*_SIZE_T` instead.
-1. Python library `ignition` namespaces should be replaced with `gz`.

 ### Modifications